 We follow all the legal requirements for the UK and EU for making and selling skincare products so you have all the information you need to decide if you want to buy our products.

-It is of great importance to us that we do not mislead you by making claims for the products (or ingredients) that are not substantiated by evidence.
+It is very important to us that we do not mislead you by making claims for the products (or ingredients) that are not supported by evidence.
 We try to cut through myths and misinformation to provide products that are underpinned by scientific findings.
-We do, however, acknowledge that research evidence is often lacking for traditional ingredients and remedies, because research studies are very expensive to carry out and the fiscal returns may not justify the expense.
+Research evidence to back up the claims made for traditional ingredients and remedies is often lacking.
+Unfortunately, research studies are very expensive to carry out, and it often isn’t financially viable to justify the enormous expense.

 We take protection of your data very seriously.